ILoveFractions Logo

 A fraction wall is a visual chart that shows fractions as equal-length bars stacked on top of each other, all representing one whole.
 Each row is divided into a different number of equal parts, making it easy to compare the sizes of different fractions and see which fractions are equivalent.

 When two or more fraction pieces align exactly at the same point on the wall, those fractions are equivalent.
-For example, the dividing line at the midpoint of the halves row also falls at the same point as 2/4, 3/6, 4/8, 5/10, and 6/12.
-All of those fractions equal 1/2.
+Shade 1/2 here and the dashed line falls exactly on the boundary of 2/4, 3/6, 4/8, 5/10, and 6/12.
+All of those fractions equal one half.